 What do I need to consider for a remote start of study?

-Starting a research programme remotely is not something that is normally offered, and there are some implications that you need to consider when you decide whether this is right for you.
+Starting a research programme remotely is not something that is normally offered, and there are some implications that you need to consider when you decide if this is right for you or not.

 Your supervisor and/or School will help you with equipment needs, but it may be that you need to provide these for yourself initially, so you need to make sure that you have access to a laptop and a good internet connection.

-If you are an international or EU postgraduate researcher and you are funded from the UK, you might find it difficult to access your scholarship until you arrive in the UK and set up a UK bank account.
+If you are an international or EU postgraduate researcher and you are funded, you might find it difficult to access your scholarship until you arrive in the UK and set up a UK bank account.
 We will try to help you through this, but you need to think carefully about whether you can support yourself until you arrive in Leeds.

 How much will it cost to study remotely?